 Next session I’m going to draw the map for the party.
 Sure, I feel there’s some potential excitement lost in my accurate rendering of the exploration map, but it sure beats tired yawns!

-Last night, the party would approach an intersection and I would address all the players with the question “left or right?”
+Last night, the party would approach an intersection and I’d address all the players with the question “left or right?”
 This caused delays and confusion while they considered the decision.

-If the decision of left or right becomes important to the story, give extra information so that the party has something on which to deliberate.
+If left or right on the map becomes important to the story, give extra information so players have something on which to deliberate.

-Because I did not provide any information, every decision of “left or right” became an irritating stoppage in play and every intersection became a bland choice.
+Because I did not provide any information, every decision of “left or right” became an irritating and meaningless stoppage in play and every intersection became a bland choice.

-Next time, I’m going to look ahead and see if I can provide some juicy information so that the choice is made more important and the play becomes more enjoyable for all.
+Next time, I’m going to look ahead and see if I can provide some juicy information so Choice is made more important and the play becomes more enjoyable for all.

-The big lesson you can learn from my mistake here is to put aside your own feelings, take a pulse check during the game, and don’t be afraid to change things so that the players can have more fun.
+The big lesson you can learn from my mistake here is to put aside your own feelings, take a pulse check during the game, and don’t be afraid to change things so your players can have more fun.